Bankruptcy In Brief

 A bankruptcy trustee (or a debtor in possession) can recover payments made within 90 days of the bankruptcy filing.

-The payment must have given the creditor more than other, similarly situated, creditors would get through the bankruptcy process.
+Paying a debt before bankruptcy is a preference if the payment gave the creditor more than other, similarly situated, creditors would get through the bankruptcy process.

 The policy behind the statute is to diminish the advantages that a creditor might get by litigation or by aggressive collection action.